bradfrost/atomic-design/chapter-2.md

 - A user has one item in their shopping cart and another user has 10 items in their cart.
 - A web app's dashboard typically shows recent activity, but that section is suppressed for first-time users.
-- An article contains a 40-character-long headline while other article with a 340-character-long headline.
+- One article contains a 40-character-long headline while another article has a 340-character-long headline.
 - Users with administrative privileges see additional buttons and options on their dashboard compared to users who aren't admins.

 In all of these examples, the underlying templates are the same, but the user interfaces change to reflect the nature of the content.
 These variations directly influence how the underlying molecules, organisms, and templates are constructed.
 Therefore, creating pages that account for these variations helps us create more resilient design systems.